vladdyz/fragments/README.md

 ### Tests /

 The files in this directory are specifically test suites & cases for project code coverage, to validate that the code pushed to main is working as expected.
 These are also integrated into the CI pipeline along with ESLint - a commit will fail if it does not pass one or more of these tests!

+### ci/cd.yml

+Configuration for CI/CD.
+Upon successful completion of all jobs on a push the following takes place:

+- Linting and Unit Testing is performed concurrently on the files
+- A Docker image of the Fragments API server is built and pushed to the fragments repository on Docker Hub
+- If a new version tag is detected and the CI successfully passes, the Fragments docker image is pushed to the Amazon Elastic Container Registry (secrets must be updated accordingly)